webpack/concord/README.md

 var content = require("./file.html");
 ```

-The build system preprocess the required file with the specified loader and this will result in a generated module.
+The build system preprocesses the required file with the specified loader and this will result in a generated module.
 The generated module can have dependencies.

 ``` javascript
 var content = __webpack_require__(2);